tanrax/maza-ad-blocking/README.md

 Comments: https://news.ycombinator.com/item?id=22717650

-# Maza ad blocking - Like Pi-hole but local and using your operating system
+# 🔨 Maza ad blocking 🔨 - Like Pi-hole but local and using your operating system

-Simple, native and efficient local advertising blocker.
-Compatible with macOS and Linux.
+Simple, native and efficient **local ad blocker**.
+Compatible with macOS, Linux and BSD.

 <img alt="demo" src="media/demo.gif">